Synapxe-DNA/technical-docs/docs/projects/genai/conversational-assistant/webapp/backend/schema/voice/voice_chat_request.md

 authors: Lyndon Lim
 ---

-# @label(type) TextChatRequest
+# @label(type) VoiceChatRequest

-TextChatRequest pydantic model contains required parameters to be sent to the LLM for generating a response.
+VoiceChatRequest pydantic model contains required parameters to be sent to the LLM for generating a response.

-Used for both `/chat/stream` and `/chat` endpoint.
+Used for `/voice/stream`

 === "Python"

     ```python
-    class TextChatRequest(BaseModel):
+    class VoiceChatRequest(BaseModel):
         chat_history: Optional[List[ChatMessage]] = []
         profile: Profile
         query: ChatMessage